Hôpital Temporaire d'Arc-en-Barrois: The Hospital's founding: 1914

 In the autumn of 1914 four English sisters, Madeline and Susan Bromley-Martin, Eleanor Martin-Holland and Anora Russell, natives of Worcestershire, learned of the French military's catastrophic shortage of military hospital beds and trained nurses.
 Among British civilians eager to supply their French ally with medical supplies and hospital staff, the Bromley-Martin sisters gathered financial donors and hospital volunteers to offer humanitarian aid to the French military.
 A family friend, Lady Kathleen Scott, the Rodin-trained sculptor and widow of the Antarctic explorer Robert Falcon Scott, helped organize a hospital plan and recruited volunteers from her circle of London artist friends.
+Funds were raised by donation or monthly subscription.

 The British Red Cross and War Office officials did not want civilian interference in international military medical affairs and deterred amateur organizers from sending unauthorized voluntary hospitals to France.
 In 1914 the British Red Cross and Order of St. John Ambulance Association officially combined forces to both authorize and restrict ad hoc philanthropy with tough committee oversight.

 Social connections helped the Bromley-Martins obtain the personal support of the joint committee's chairmen, Sir Claude Maxwell MacDonald and the Hon.
 Arthur Stanley, M.P.
 The hospital project gained approval in November 1914 after Emily Georgiana Kemp, a British artist, writer and international explorer, offered salary support for an 11-member corps of experienced trained nurses.

 Two additional challenges remained: obtaining French military authorization to permit the installation of a civilian-run British hospital, and the acquisition of a temporary hospital building to house it.
 By December 1914 there were no sites available in proximity to the French coastline.
 The project appeared headed for failure.
 Lady Scott and E.G. Kemp made an emergency trip to France to search for a location and work to get the French military approval.
 The two women grasped at the French Red Cross offer of an empty château in the rural eastern France village of Arc-en-Barrois, Haute-Marne.
 In December the building, the hospital proposal and the installation of British hospital workers were approved by French Minister of War Alexandre Millerand and Service de Santé chief, Dr Ange François Troussaint.